Oklahoma Policy Institute

-The Oklahoma Policy Institute (OK Policy) is a nonpartisan think tank located in Tulsa, Oklahoma.
+The Oklahoma Policy Institute (OK Policy) is an independent nonpartisan think tank focused on state policy issues.
+Its primary office is located in Tulsa, Oklahoma, but has staff statewide.

-Founding and Mission
+Founding and mission

 OK Policy was founded in 2008 by David Blatt, Vincent LoVoi, and Steven Dow.
 It grew out of the public policy department of the Community Action Project of Tulsa County, where Blatt had been director of public policy.
 Blatt began his tenure at OK Policy as director of policy.
 In 2010, Blatt replaced Matt Guillory as executive director, and the organization's main office was moved from Oklahoma City, Oklahoma, to Tulsa.
-Through 2010, Blatt was the organization's only full-time employee.
-In 2011, two additional full-time staff members were hired.
 In 2012, Oklahoma Policy Institute hired an Outreach Coordinator.
 In 2019, Ahniwake Rose became the executive director.
+In 2022, the organization's longest-serving employee Shiloh Kantz was named executive director.

-According to its website, OK Policy "advances equitable and fiscally responsible policies that expand opportunity for all Oklahomans through non-partisan research, analysis, and advocacy." and "our core commitments are to the adequate, fair, and fiscally responsible funding of public services, and to an economy that provides shared prosperity through increased economic opportunity and financial security for all.
-Our main issue areas are: state budget and tax issues; programs serving low- and moderate-income Oklahomans; and policies promoting financial security and prosperity."
+The organization's mission is to advance equitable and fiscally responsible policies that expand opportunity for all Oklahomans through non-partisan research, analysis, and advocacy.